 The NHTSA Office of EMS is proud to be funding the effort along with the Health Resources and Services Administration EMS for Children program and the Office of the Assistant Secretary for Preparedness and Response (both at the Department of Health and Human Services) and the Department of Homeland Security Office of Health Affairs.

 After receiving applications from nearly 150 EMS and healthcare professionals, the project’s federal funding partners selected ten members to serve on the EMS Agenda 2050 Technical Expert Panel.
 The members of the panel come from across the country and represent a diverse range of experiences; some have decades of experience in EMS leadership and academia, while others will still be working in 2050.
-More information, including a list panel members, is available on the EMS Agenda 2050 website.
+More information, including a list panel members, is available on the EMS Agenda 2050 project page.

 The members were chosen not only because of their impressive credentials as individuals, but also for their demonstrated ability to work collaboratively, think creatively and bring a variety of perspectives in EMS and related fields.